grahamhoyes/django-docker-swarm-example/README.md

 # Django Docker Swarm Example
 An example project for deploying Django on Docker Swarm.

-This is primarily a playground and documentation for [IEEE UofT's](https://ieee.utoronto.ca/) deployment needs to server our [hackathon template](https://github.com/ieeeuoft/hackathon-template).
+This is primarily a playground and documentation for [IEEE UofT's](https://ieee.utoronto.ca/) deployment needs to serve our [hackathon template](https://github.com/ieeeuoft/hackathon-template).
 As such, the requirements are:
 - Runs on a single server, but the option to add more nodes in the future is preferred
 - Postgres is installed natively on the server
 - Nginx is installed natively on the server, handling SSL and static file serving.
 We were using Apache, but after trying to get the reverse proxy for this tutorial to work properly we gave up and switched to Nginx.
 Would recommend.